This is a text overlay image of the original work Cleaning the grill by Matthew Keefe on Flickr under cc.

 Dip a rag in the bucket and wring it out.
 Wipe the inside of the grill thoroughly – including the inner portions of the top of the hood.
 Replace the rags once a week to maintain cleanliness and not contaminate the grill with dirt.

 Seasoning: pour olive oil on a clean rag and wipe it over the grill grates.
 The oil acts as a shield from charred food debris and grease buildup that sticks to the grill grates.
-Seasoning the grill grates with oil occasionally will make cleaning more easy, especially if you clean the grill daily.
+Seasoning the grill grates with oil occasionally will make cleaning easier, especially if you clean the grill daily.

 Looking for a new flat top grill?
 Check out these 5 best Teppanyaki grills we’ve reviewed